What is BrainHearing™?

 - Increased mental load

-- Social isolation and depression
+- Social isolation and depression1

-- Poor balance and fall-related injuries
+- Poor balance and fall-related injuries2

 Built on BrainHearing™ technology, Oticon hearing aids give your brain access to the full sound scene and support your brain in working more effectively.